Awka North: Economy

 Rice, yams, cassava, and maize are just a few of the crops that are grown in the Awka North local government area.
 Agriculture is also a significant economic factor in the region.
 In addition to trading, residents of Awka North also engage in fishing in the area's numerous rivers and tributaries.
 Markets like those in Eke Awka and Aforigwe serve as veritable marketplaces for the exchange of a wide variety of goods and services.

 Schools in Awka North

-Here are the list of schools in Awka North :
+Here is a list of schools in Awka North :